EvolEcolGroup/pastclim/cran-comments.md

 - R-hub fedora-clang-devel (r-devel)
 - devtools::check_mac_release

-No NOTES on any environment.
+No NOTES on any environment, except for a NOTE on some DOI giving a 404 Status.
+All the DOIs were checked manually and work.

 ## Checks on CRAN for previous version of pastclim
 As detailed in: